Hezekiah has been an online writer for over eight years. A longtime musician, his articles often focus on music theory and instrumentation.

-R&B / Soul or even blues chord progressions tend to have a lot more tension than other genres of music.
-Deeper neo soul with artists such as Jill Scott, Erkah Badu, D'Angelo, Bilal etc.. tend to have chords with so much tension that they are technically outside the scale simliar to Jazz, but the the phrase will usualy finish with a "coming home" note, usually in the Major key.
+R&B/soul or even blues chord progressions tend to have a lot more tension than other genres of music.
+Deeper neo-soul with artists such as Jill Scott, Erkah Badu, D'Angelo, Bilal, etc. tend to have chords with so much tension that they are technically outside the scale similar to Jazz, but the phrase will usually finish with a "coming home" note, usually in the Major key.

 I am not too big on music theory myself so I won't be going into too much depth with explanations.
-I would rather just like to show you some effective R&B chord progressions which can even be applied the for guitar that can be used to build tracks.
-I tend to discover most R&B Chords by trial and error, although recently I have developed a technique to quickly find nice chord transitions.
+I would rather like to show you some effective R&B chord progressions which can even be applied for the guitar that can be used to build tracks.
+I tend to discover most R&B chords by trial and error, although recently, I have developed a technique to quickly find nice chord transitions.

-Fm9 / Bb7 / Ebmin9 / Ab7 - This can be looped to create a R&B / soulful tension souding verse.
+Fm9 / Bb7 / Ebmin9 / Ab7 - This can be looped to create an R&B/soulful tension souding verse.

 Switching from Fm9 to Bb7 (Dom) is simple.
 The C (index) and Eb (thumb) are simply shifted to - Bb (index) and D (thumb)., bass note stays on F (see the pictures below).

 Same switching from Ebmin9 to Ab7 (Dom).
 Bb and Db are shifted to Ab and C - simple.